David Campese: Bledisloe Cup Test series

-In On a Wing and a Prayer Campese wrote that, "the first-ever World Cup, in 1987, was ultimately a disaster both for Australia and for me personally."
+Campese wrote that, "the first-ever World Cup, in 1987, was ultimately a disaster both for Australia and for me personally."
 Campese played throughout the entire 1987 World Cup impeded by injury.

-Campese missed a pre-World Cup Test match against South Korea in Brisbane on 17 May 1987 due to injury.
-However, he made a successful return to the Wallabies for their first World Cup pool match against England.
+He missed a pre-World Cup Test match against South Korea in Brisbane due to injury, however, he made a return to the Wallabies for their first World Cup pool match against England.